microsoft/pbiworkshops/Data Factory in a Day/DataPipeline.md

     ![Output item name](./Media/foreach-settings.png)

 1. Within the Pipeline expression builder window, select the **Activity outputs** section.
-Then, choose the **Get child items in folder** output of **childItems**.
-The full option title is **Get child items in folder childItems**.
+Then, choose the **Get items in folder** output of **childItems**.
+The full option title is **Get items in folder childItems**.
 This step ensures that the ForEach activity iterates over the child items retrieved from the specified directory.

     ![Output item name](./Media/get-child-items-output.png)